 J.D./M.S. in Personal Financial Planning (P.F.P.)

-The School of Law, in association with the Graduate School, offers a program that enables a student to earn both the Doctor of Jurisprudence (J.D.) and Master of Science Personal Financial Planning (P.F.P.) degrees in three to four years of academic work.
-The program is designed principally for the student who wishes to supplement his or her legal training with a broad understanding of personal financial planning issues.
-This combination is particularly helpful to students intending to practice in financial areas such as taxation, estate planning, retirement planning, or employee benefit design.
+The School of Law, in partnership with the Graduate School, offers a dual degree program that allows students to earn both the Doctor of Jurisprudence (J.D.) and the Master of Science in Personal Financial Planning (P.F.P.) degrees in three to four years.
+This program is ideal for students who wish to complement their legal education with a strong foundation in personal financial planning.
+Particularly those interested in practicing in areas such as taxation, estate planning, retirement planning, or employee benefits.

-Students must meet the admission requirements for both the Law School and Graduate School.
-The Graduate School will accept the LSAT in lieu of the GRE or GMAT exam.
+Admission to the program requires acceptance to both the School of Law and the Graduate School.
+The Graduate School will accept the LSAT in place of the GRE or GMAT.

 Curriculum